|

 When Should I Worry About My Dry Cat Nose?

-One of the most excellent methods to treat your cat’s dry nose is to increase their water consumption and speak with your veterinarian.
-Because cats lack our drive to drink, you must make their water as tempting as possible to get them to drink.
+Hydration: One of the most excellent methods to treat your cat’s dry nose is to increase their water consumption.
+Make sure your cat has access to clean, fresh water at all times and you can also use a water fountain to encourage them to drink.

 Check Out: How to Get Your Cat to Drink More Water

-Add a bit of water to your cat’s wet food daily, but you could also try a water fountain or flavouring your cat’s water with some beef broth to make it smell nice.
+Increase Wet Food Consumption: Add a bit of water to your cat’s wet food daily, or flavouring your cat’s water with some meat broth to make it smell nice.
 Changing to wet food is also beneficial because it contains significantly more water than dry food.

 Frequently Asked Questions